bitmakerlabs/python-dev-setup-guide-mac/README.md

 ### GitX

-[GitX](http://rowanj.github.io/gitx/) is a great GUI that'll come in very useful later on.
+[GitX](http://rowanj.github.io/gitx/) is a great GUI for Git that'll come in very useful later on.
 Go ahead and install it with brew:

 ```bash
 brew install Caskroom/cask/rowanj-gitx